orangecountyllc/GEG-withBoot/README.md

 FIX THIS =

+fix paul's resume on his page /paul

+view opentings on wood on all pages, go to join us careers btn at bottom go to join us

 On about and every page, the top image should have the text readable.  the brightness or something needs to be fixed.